kurushimee/configure-zram/README.md

+## Prerequisite
+You may not need this guide if you're running for example Garuda Linux or Fedora 33 and higher, since there's zram turned on by default.
+You could use some tricks from this guide like swap optimizations but Fedora for example has zram-generator preinstalled which handles zram in a different way, so you'll need to find that by yourself.
+To check if you have zram up and running already, type this command in terminal:

+`$ zramctl`

 ## Setting up GRUB
 First of all, you'll need to change GRUB settings to initialize zram at boot.
 For that, copy & paste that command in your terminal: